 With regards to comparison of blood sugar levels between men and women, it adheres to the fact that variation can be observed upon the body structure of both gender, lifestyle and perhaps activities.
 Based on clinical studies, there is a slight difference in the normal blood sugar levels for women and for men, but see to if they still focus on the normal ranges.

-If the normal blood sugar levels for men range decrease that is below 70, he is most likely to experience Hypoglycemia or low blood sugar level in the body.
+If blood sugar level in a man falls below 70, he is most likely to experience Hypoglycemia or low blood sugar level in the body.
 He will manifest weakness, irritability, a change in cognitive function, or similar to a person who exercise without eating anything.
 If the normal blood sugar levels for men range increase that is above 100, he is likely to experience an increase in thirst and appetite and, frequent urination.
 These signs and symptoms reveal a typical indicator of diabetes.